Please read the following advice before contacting us

 6. Trouble Paying Rent and Mortgage

 If you can’t afford to pay your rent we strongly recommend that you speak to your landlord and update them.
 You may be able to get some or all of your rent paid if you claim Universal Credit.
 You can find out how many bedrooms your household is entitled claim help with rent for at the Valuation Office website.
 If you are a private tenant and claiming Universal Credit (or Housing Benefit if you’re an existing claimant) the Government’s maximum possible contribution to your rental payments increased from 1st April.
 You can find the rates that will apply to you by entering your postcode here.
-All existing possession proceedings (evictions) have been put on hold until 20th September 2020.
-Landlords can still start possession proceedings either because you have breached your tenancy agreement – for instance by not paying rent (Section 8) – or in some circumstances because they simply want your property back (Section 21).
+Courts have been able to hear possession proceedings (evictions) since 21st September 2020.

 7. Energy Companies